 Construction of the Project is expected to contribute to noise within residential areas, though these impacts are anticipated to be temporary and localized.
-Residential areas on the Project are primarily located on Line 880.
+Residential areas on the Project are primarily located on the North County Extension.
 Noise and vibration generated during construction within 50 feet of residences will not be unusual in nature and will be similar to that which would occur during public works type projects (e.g., paving, trenching).
 This work will typically occur for a few days or less at any location and impacts will be temporary.
+More significant construction noise will be associated with the HDD locations described below.
+Spire has located the HDD locations away from densely populated areas to the extent practicable.

-Construction activity and associated noise levels for pipeline and above-ground facility installation will vary depending on the phase of construction in progress at any one time.
-These construction phases include site grading, clearing/grubbing, and pipeline and above-ground facility installation.
-The highest level of construction noise is assumed to occur during earth work; however, the bulk of earth work is located on the 24-inch pipeline, which has few residences nearby.
+Construction activity and associated noise levels for pipeline and aboveground facility installation will vary depending on the phase of construction in progress at any one time.
+These construction phases include site grading, clearing/grubbing, and pipeline and aboveground facility installation.
+The highest level of construction noise is assumed to occur during earthwork.
+These impacts will be temporary, and will occur during daytime hours, with the exception of HDD pullback operations described below.